How far should I walk my dogs?

 General dog exercise tips

-• Huge dog breeds are likely to suffer joint problems.
-Frequent exercise keeps their weight in check and keeps their joints in top form.
-Nonetheless, large breeds should not undertake strenuous activities before turning a year old.
+- Big dog breeds can have joint issues.
+Regular exercise keeps their weight in check and helps their joints stay healthy.
+But, don’t push large pups with hard activities before they turn a year old.